 In fact, the presence of this distinct ḥ, arguably continuous with the Arabian (12th-9th centuries) ḥ probably should have indicated this possibility far earlier on.
 Whereas I have argued, and will continue to do so, that a fish-ḥ is present in Sinai, this isn't found outside and neither is another (or arguably a) distinct ḥ.
 However, that same ḥ does occur in Sinai, Proto-Canaanite, Phoenician [and Greek and Latin E] as an h.
 The confusion of an apparently less distinct Northern Semitic ḥ in contrast to the continuing distinction in Ethiopic, Arabian etcetera is one possible mode of transmission (a sort of Shibboleth confusion probably of similar names - hawy and ḥawy, perhaps).

 Nevertheless, they may suggest a key source of continuity between Wadi el-Hol and Arabia.
 And that seems most likely if Wadi el-Hol is closer to the 2nd millennium attested origin of Arabian scripts.
-Additionally, the Wadi el-Hol h, possibly a precursor of North Arabian but not South Arabian variants, a one-arm-up and one-arm-down person, might be attested in an anomalous Yemeni inscription called Jamme 863 - which also attests the Arabian worshiping ḥ but upside down (for Epigraphic South Arabian).
-Jamme and Albright felt it was anomalous and probably archaic (I believe they or Albright singled out the patina) - and it is on a rock wall, though it is not clear if that might have been a structure.
+Additionally, the Wadi el-Hol h, possibly a precursor of North Arabian but not South Arabian variants, a one-arm-up and one-arm-down person, might be attested in an anomalous Yemeni inscription called Jamme 863 - which also attests the Arabian worshiping ḥ but upside down (in relation to Epigraphic South Arabian).
+Jamme and Albright felt Jamme 863 was anomalous and probably archaic (I believe they singled out the patina) - and it is on a rock wall, though it is not clear if that might have been a structure.

 However, it is also possible that the post-Sinaitic developments in South Egypt (Wadi el-Hol > Theban inscriptions), may have been transmitted to the borderline of North Arabian and South Arabian territory earlier than thought (Jamme 863).
 It is possible that Ugaritic was actually the result of a circuitous transmission from Arabia, which was then influenced by the prevailing Proto-Canaanite trend.
 In support of that is both the cuneiform (not just in the letters, but in the vocabulary and scribal training methods) and the apparent lack of importance of Ugaritic's 'second S', which is basically Canaanite samekh.
 The primary presence of the Wadi-Theban-Arabian S1 (~shin) and the common S2 (~sin) also suggests the possibility of significant Arabian influence, however seemingly unlikely.
-Though it also could suggest the inverse, except that some of that paleography does originate at Wadi el-Hol and not in cuneiform.
+Though it also could suggest the inverse, except that some of that paleography does originate at Wadi el-Hol and not in cuneiform [particularly with regard to S1, which probably derives from Egyptian `3 (Gardiner O29)].

 The core question is whether the evidence for the dating of Wadi el-Hol to 1800 (or 1800-1700 or whatever) BC is strong - particularly given it is based on an unknown language and no agreed-upon translation, nor any physical evidence.
 The original brief report by Darnell et al. (2005 (?)) made this determination, to my memory, on flawed paleography and the presumption that traveling that path was common around 1800 BC.
 It is significant they mention this was likely the cite of a Hathoric procession - and that rock spur likely the spot of or near a temple or religious place for a particular ritual.
 To my mind, inferring from the several other Darnell papers I've read on this area (the area around Wadi el-Hol) and Hathoric celebration, if the inscriptions are related to that sort of 'best known' period, then the inscriptions are more likely from the New Kingdom or just before (given their anomalous presence).